tompascall/es6-mini-boilerplate/README.md

 #####Gulp Tasks

-- the default task (`gulp`) runs linting and transpliles your javascript files located in `src` folder and saves them into `dist` folder.
+- the default task (`gulp`) runs linting, cleans everything from `dist` folder and transpliles your javascript files located in `src` folder and saves them into `dist` folder.
 - `gulp karma`: runs your test in `test` folder once
 - `gulp karma-watch`: runs your test in `test` folder, and after changing some file in `src` or `test` folder runs the tests again.